MMTU-Benchmark/MMTU/README.md

 ## 🧠 Introduction

-**MMTU** is a large-scale benchmark designed to evaluate the table reasoning capabilities of large language models (LLMs).
-It consists of over **30,000 questions** across **25 real-world table tasks**, focusing on deep understanding, reasoning, and manipulation of tabular data.
+Tables and table-based use cases play a crucial role in many real-world applications, such as spreadsheets, databases, and computational notebooks, which traditionally require expert-level users like data engineers, analysts, and database administrators to operate.
+Although LLMs have shown remarkable progress in working with tables, comprehensive benchmarking of such capabilities remains limited, often narrowly focusing on tasks like NL-to-SQL and Table-QA, while overlooking the broader spectrum of real-world tasks that professional users face today.

-These tasks are curated from decades of computer science research and represent challenges encountered by expert users in real applications, making MMTU a rigorous test for LLMs aspiring to professional-level table understanding.
+We introduce **MMTU**, a large-scale benchmark with over **30K questions** across **25 real-world table tasks**, designed to comprehensively evaluate models ability to understand, reason, and manipulate real tables at the expert-level.
+These tasks are drawn from decades' worth of computer science research on tabular data, with a focus on complex table tasks faced by professional users.
+We show that MMTU require a combination of skills -- including table understanding, reasoning, and coding -- that remain challenging for today's frontier models, where even frontier reasoning models like OpenAI o4-mini and DeepSeek R1 score only around 60%, suggesting significant room for improvement.
+We highlight key findings in our evaluation using MMTU and hope that this benchmark drives further advances in using foundation models for structured data.

 ## 🏆 Leaderboard